issue

 HSUS: Puppy Mills Research

 Dog and cat breeders and brokers who are licensed by the USDA are inspected by the USDA and required to follow Animal Welfare Act standards.
-Violations (those seen and recorded) are reported on USDA inspection reports.
-Some of these violations are photographed by the USDA.
-The ASPCA has created a website with some of these photos and videos (see link below).
+Violations (those seen and recorded) are reported on USDA inspection reports - though the USDA has, in recent years, radically lowered its posting of violations and photos taken.
+The ASPCA has created a website with some photos and videos (see link below).
 Animal Folks has, for years, also requested these photos through FOIA for use in cases where animal cruelty is suspected.

 Photos: Where pet store puppies come from